Superhero fiction: Outside the United States

 There have been successful superhero works in other countries most of whom share the conventions of the American model.
 Examples include Cybersix from Argentina, Captain Canuck from Canada, and the heroes of AK Comics from Egypt.

-Japan is the only country that nears the United States in output of superheroes.
 The earlier of these wore scarves either in addition to or as a substitute for capes and many wear helmets instead of masks.

 Japan

 Japanese superheroes date back to the 1930s, when some of the earliest superpowered costumed heroes appeared in Japan's kamishibai, a form of street theater where scenes are visualized in painted panels used by oral storytellers.
-Popular examples of kamishibai superheroes include Ōgon Bat, who debuted in 1931, and Prince of Gamma, who debuted in the early 1930s.
-They anticipated several superhero fiction elements and superpowers that later appeared among American comic superheroes such as Superman (1938 debut) and Batman (1939 debut).
+Popular examples of kamishibai superheroes include Ōgon Bat, who debuted in 1931, anticipated several superhero fiction elements and superpowers that later appeared among American comic superheroes such as Superman (1938 debut) and Batman (1939 debut).

 The iconic manga series Astro Boy (1952–1968) by Osamu Tezuka is considered to be the first superhero of Japanese manga and anime, and considered to be one of the most influential works in the medium to date.
 The character of Astro Boy (Atom) himself is sometimes considered the manga equivalent to Superman, due to the influence and popularity of the character and the series.

 Additionally, Moonlight Mask, Ultraman, Kamen Rider, Super Sentai (the basis for Power Rangers), Metal Hero Series and Kikaider have become popular in Japanese tokusatsu live-action shows, and Science Ninja Team Gatchaman, Casshern, Devilman, Dragon Ball, The Guyver, One-Punch Man, My Hero Academia and Sailor Moon are popular series of Japanese anime and manga.
 Japanese manga that target female readers include varieties such as "magical girl" (e.g. Sailor Moon and Cardcaptor Sakura).